 ## [1] 788 816 793 786 804 801 805 786 778 811

-Let’s make summaries of data by summary()
+Let’s make summaries of the data by summary()

 ,